alogia/documents/posts/peterson-zizek-debate.md

 extraordinarily self-serving, his logic failed to encompass the complexities of any first-world mixed economy in which governmental re-distributive societal goods form a substantial part of the expectation of most people.
 The irony in this is that Canadians health care is one of those social goods to which he fails to acknowledge in his zeal to raze the specter of Marx.

+Peterson's provincialism in underwhelming as a totality.
+Aside from completely misunderstanding the Marxist doctrines of class are not inherent in people themselves, but to the system itself.
+That iss to say that any given person occupying any given place in a capitalist system will always act that given part.
+The owners of the means of production will always have the same incentives regardless of who arbitrarily ends here.

 When Peterson talks about the inability to divide people between the oppressor and the oppressed he is basically rehashing axioms of intersectionality, that